I’ve had rotator cuff surgery and wrist surgery done by Dr Maurer with great results. They really care for you and I love the new building.J. S.

 Schedule a Consultation

-Our should injury specialists are currently accepting new patients.
-To schedule an appointment, please call our Frisco clinic at (214) 705-2861.
+Our shoulder injury specialists are currently accepting new patients.
+To schedule an appointment, please use our convenient online scheduling system.
+We look forward to seeing you.